 Then when Peter Kariuki flew to Deerfield Academy, one of my classmates ruefully remarked, "Let him fly to America; he will still come back to Kenya."
 And he uttered that remark in a tone that suggested how intensely he loathed Peter Kariuki.

-Me, I have never been one to hate a person just because others are doing so.
-I therefore befriended Peter Kariuki via email when I was first applying to top American Colleges that included Stanford in 2006 while I was in Starehe Institute.
+Never one to hate a person just because others are doing so, I befriended Peter Kariuki via email in 2006 when I was first applying to top American Colleges that included Stanford while I was in Starehe Institute.
 I however cannot remember the advice he offered me at that time.
 As it happened, I was rejected by all the colleges I applied for admission.

 And when I re-applied to top American for the third time in 2009, I decided to maximize all the help I could get from Peter Kariuki.
 I requested him to review my application essays.
 He obliged and offered me his honest assessment as well as suggestions to improve the essays.

-Grateful for the advice he had offered me freely when I applied to top American colleges in a span of four years, I continued to keep in touch with Peter Kariuki via Facebook.
-Like I asked him some time in early 2011 which of the schools he had attended (Starehe Boys', Deerfield Academy & Stanford University) that he had found the best.
+Grateful for the advice he had offered me freely when I applied to top American colleges in a span of four years, I continued keeping in touch with Peter Kariuki via Facebook.
+In early 2011, I asked him in a Facebook chat which of the schools he had attended (Starehe Boys', Deerfield Academy & Stanford University) that he had found the best.
 He replied that it was Starehe Boys'.

-And guess what again?
+And guess what again!
 Some time in March 2011, I extracted from Peter Kariuki's Facebook album two photos of him taken while he was asleep in bed.
-I combined them with a photo editor and wrote on top of them "Kulala Tu!"
+I combined the photos using a photo editor and wrote on top of them "Kulala Tu!"
 Then I posted the edited photo on my Facebook wall while poking fun at Peter Kariuki as an oversleeper.
-Mark you, oversleeping was considered a crime during our Starehe years and captains like Peter Kariuki were charged with moving from dormitory to dormitory at dawn to apprehend oversleepers.
+Mark you, oversleeping was considered an offence during our Starehe years and captains like Peter Kariuki were charged with moving from dormitory to dormitory at dawn to apprehend oversleepers.

 When Peter Kariuki learnt what I had done, he felt offended.
 He sent me a message warning me that it's wrong to use other people's images without their permission.
 Then he later on blocked me on Facebook.
 Since then, I have never heard from him again.
 I would like to let him know, if he's reading this story of mine, that I have matured up.
 As in, I no longer use people's images without their permission.